MislavJaksic/Knowledge-Repository/Gradle/README.md

 Make sure you have Java 7 or greater.

 Gradle can be installed:
-* using a package manager
+* using a package manager such as [Scoop](https://github.com/MislavJaksic/Knowledge-Repository/Scoop)
 * manually
 * with Gradle Wrapper